jamesdeluk/hugo/content/posts/contemplations-and-society/thoughts.md

 - In the virtual world, people can simply not reply.
 It’s much harder in person, when you’re in front of them.
 Also, in person, you can choreograph coincidental meetings.
 While working from home has certain advantages, it can be a blocker to progress.
 - Your manager plays a key role in your success.
 Is your manager a go-getter, or more relaxed?
 A risk-taker, or after stability?
 It may be suboptimal if you are one and they are the other.
+- Being/working for a VC, or knowing VCs, could be a great way to meet new entrepreneurs and keep a feel on the pulse of innovation.

 ## Entrepreneurship